If you’d like to study a Doctor of Medicine, find out about prerequisites, majors and entry requirements through the Bachelor of Science.

 The Bachelor of Science is one of the most popular starting points for a career in medicine or the health sciences.

-To meet the entry requirements for the Doctor of Medicine at the University of Melbourne, you need to complete second-year subjects in anatomy, biochemistry and physiology - at the University of Melbourne those subjects are:
+To meet the current entry requirements for the Doctor of Medicine at the University of Melbourne, you need to complete second-year subjects in anatomy, biochemistry and physiology.
+At the University of Melbourne those subjects are:

 - Anatomy: ANAT20006 Principles of Human Structure